Frequently Asked Questions About Training Requirements

 Likewise, rushing to your death headlong is one view of Bushido, as argued by Yamamoto Tsunetomo, a low-level samurai living in the 1700s in the Nagasaki area, in the countryside far from the capital of Japan, who had never participated in any battles or duels.

 Yagyu Munenori, the sword instructor to the Shogun and author of the famous Heiho Kadensho (one of the Bibles of Japanese swordsmanship), lived in a time of great change when the nation was embroiled in civil war and battlefield fighting was commonplace.
 He lived through the transition to the era of peace when Tokugawa Ieyasu, his patron, became the ruler of the land.
 Munenori was employed as a high-level government official (akin to the Director of the FBI) working for the Shogun in Edo, the capital of the nation.
-In one instance, Munenori protected the 2nd Shogun Hidetada with his life, slaying seven samurai who had broken into camp to assassinate the Shogun.
+In one instance during the Osaka Summer Campaign, Munenori protected the 2nd Shogun Hidetada with his life, defeating seven samurai who had broken into camp to assassinate the Shogun.
 In his distinguished lifetime, he also met and became close friends with the famous Zen Master Takuan Soho who taught him much about Zen.
 Munenori then went on to incorporate Zen into the Yagyu style of swordsmanship, marking the first full-scale fusion of Zen with Swordsmanship.
 Ideas like centeredness, awareness (zanshin), empty mind, No-Mind (mushin), Immoveable Mind (fudoshin), and others then eventually became commonplace in the study of swordsmanship, and in later centuries to more modern arts like karate and aikido.
 Munenori’s concept of The Life-Giving Sword transformed the art of Japanese swordsmanship and the rationale for its use and study.
 Bushido (the Way of the Warrior) to this class of high-level samurai is about service; service to one’s lord, service to one’s clan, service to one’s government, service to one’s people, service to one’s nation.
-If there is one man whose words have any weight regarding the issues of swordsmanship, ethics, and the Way of the Warrior, it is this man.
+If there is one man whose words have any weight regarding the issues of swordsmanship, ethics, and the Way of the Samurai, it is this man.

 Question: So what is the spirit of the Yagyu way?